blbadger/blbadger.github.io/language-representations.md

 f'(t_1, t_2, t_3) = [3, 2, 1] \\
 $$

 In the images above we are observing the inputs corresponding to $f'(t_1, t_2, ..., t_n)$.
-From the figure above it apears that there is a nonlinear decrease in the input token weight as the token index increases, indicating that there is not in general an equal importance placed on different tokens.
+From the figure above it appears that there is a nonlinear decrease in the input token weight as the token index increases, indicating that there is not in general an equal importance placed on different tokens.

-There also exists a \change in relative importance per starting versus ending token in deeper layers, such that early layer neurons tend to focus on early elements in the input (which could be the first few words in a sentence) whereas the deeper layer neurons focus more broadly.
+There also exists a change in relative importance per starting versus ending token in deeper layers, such that early layer neurons tend to focus on early elements in the input (which could be the first few words in a sentence) whereas the deeper layer neurons focus more broadly.

 Positional jitter and Gaussian blurring convolutions are performed on vision models to enforce statistical properties of natural images on the input being generated, namely translation invariance and smoothness.
 There is no reason to think that language would have the same properties, and indeed we know that in general language is not translation invariant.